Top 5 Small-Cap Fintech Stocks to Buy in 2021

 World Acceptance Corp.

 World Acceptance Corp., also known as World Finance, provides personal loans through its subsidiaries in 16 states.
 The company has been around since 1962, so this isn’t exactly the newest, up-and-coming startup.
-However, it is worth over $1 billion and operates over 1,000 branches.
-Perhaps more importantly, its expenses recently saw a significant decrease, and its income increased by an even bigger margin.
+However, it is worth a little over $1 billion and operates over 1,000 branches.
 The company has strong fundamentals, and its future appears bright.

 For a list of larger fintech stocks, check out that link.
 Adding a few of these stocks to your portfolio might show some big returns in the years ahead.

 This is a complicated question and one that can have different answers depending upon who you ask.
-Some experts do believe that fintechs can be overvalued, particularly seeing several mergers and acquisitions with massive price tags.
+Some experts do believe that small-cap fintech stocks can be overvalued, particularly seeing several mergers and acquisitions with massive price tags.

 However, not everyone agrees that we are seeing a bubble in the fintech space.
 It’s important to note that while some of the recent mergers, acquisitions and SPACs have very high price tags, many of the companies involved do in fact make money.
 In addition, they are in many cases seeing steady growth.